viktor-nikolov/MicroBlaze-DDR3-tutorial/project_files/README.md

 #define CACHES_DISABLED
 ```

-Compilers do not like loops, which read data and do nothing with them.
+Compilers do not like loops, which read data and do nothing with it.
 Such code is discarded by a compiler.
-In order to remove any dependency on compiler optimization I wrote the critical piece of the benchmarking code in MicroBlaze assembly.
+In order to remove any dependency on compiler optimization, I wrote the critical piece of the benchmarking code in MicroBlaze assembly.
 This is an excerpt from [main.cpp](MicroBlaze_DDR_speed_test_sw/DDR3_read_test/src/main.cpp):

 ```c